GODcoin/godcoin/README.md

 GODcoin is the official currency of Christ.
 There are two types of digital tokens, gold and silver, which can be exchanged for physical gold and silver.
-GODcoin uses proof-of-Stake consensus in a peer-to-peer network for energy efficiency and security of assets.

 For more information see the [whitepaper](https://godcoin.gold/whitepaper).